satwinder6510/bokun/replit.md

 ## Overview

 A professional developer tool for testing and exploring the Bokun booking API.
-The application provides a clean, technical dashboard for verifying API connectivity, viewing connection status, and browsing available products from the Bokun test environment.
-Built as a full-stack TypeScript application with a focus on data presentation and immediate visual feedback.
+The application provides a clean, technical dashboard for verifying API connectivity, viewing product details, checking availability, and browsing available products from the Bokun production API.
+Built as a full-stack TypeScript application with a focus on data presentation, calendar-based date selection, and immediate visual feedback.

+## Recent Changes (November 3, 2025)

+- Added **Product Details Modal**: Click any product to view comprehensive information including photos, descriptions, vendor details, and booking configuration
+- Added **Availability Checker**: Select date ranges using visual calendar pickers to check product availability and pricing
+- Implemented calendar-based date selection using shadcn Calendar components with Popover UI
+- Fixed HMAC signature generation to include query parameters for availability endpoint
+- Improved error handling with proper HTTP status code propagation

 ## User Preferences